 Our plans are based on our achievements over the last two years and the national approach to address the five national priorities which are:

 - Falls

-- · Breathing difficulties
+- Breathing difficulties

 - Chest Pain

 - Health Care Professional Falls

 - Mental Health

 Admissions for respiratory diseases are a major driver of demand in the SBUHB unscheduled care system.
 We are continuing to implement improved pathways for respiratory (starting with COPD), heart failure and diabetes care through the CSP Clinical Redesign Groups and the Health-Board wide Primary Care Cluster Model.

 Through the cluster approach we will also be implementing various approaches to avoid risk to vulnerable people so that they care able to remain at home with the appropriate levels of care and support.

 A key workstream of our Older People's Programme of work is the 'Keep Me at Home' programme which includes a review of the existing services and aims to standardise our model and maximise the capacity for rapid response in the community.
 We will continue working with the Welsh Ambulance Service Trust (WAST) to deliver improvements in the quality of care and timeliness of 999 responses, and handover at our front door.
 Plans are to double the number of Advanced Paramedic Practitioners in our area and supporting the Joint Falls Response service as well as continuing to support the roll out of the 'I Stumble' and 'I Fell Down' falls assessment toolkits across all Residential and Nursing Homes in 2020/21.

+Stroke Care

-Stroke Care The Health Board is committed to the All-Wales stroke care pathway and our priorities for 2020/21-22/23 are aligned to the national Stroke Delivery plan.
+52 The Health Board is committed to the All-Wales stroke care pathway and our priorities for 2020/21-22/23 are aligned to the national Stroke Delivery plan.
 Our Local Stroke Delivery Plan will continue to focus on working towards delivering the refreshed All Wales stroke care pathway priorities in conjunction with partner organisations.
 Our overall aim in this plan is to achieve improvement with the NHS Wales Outcomes Measures for improved access to care and support for patients across the stroke pathway and to deliver better patient outcomes.
 A key element of achieving improvements across the whole stroke pathway is our plans to prepare for and develop a Hyper-Acute Stroke Unit (HASU) at Morriston Hospital for the wider regional area including West Wales.
 Preparing for a HASU, the Health Board developing a new model for rehabilitation and supporting people after a Stroke.
 The Health Board's Stroke Whole System Plan is structured around five components.
 These components and the related improvements for 2020/21-2022/23 are outlined below.
+Stroke Pathway completed a mapping exercise to assess the service delivery pathway and areas for improvement with an agreed action plan.
+Agreed to further focus on the Sentinel Stroke National Audit Programme (SSNAP) and data capture with monitoring of performance.